- Helps to manage situational anxiety

 - Available in 28,56 or 84 Variation of tablets

-You can buy Propranolol tablets for anxiety online.
+You can request to buy Propranolol tablets for anxiety online.
 Our UK registered online pharmacy and doctor service can assess your suitability and deliver the medication to your door.
 As this medication requires a prescription, you will need to complete an online assessment.
 Once you have completed your order, our UK registered and trained GP's will review your assessment.
 If approved, a prescription will be issued which is passed on to our UK registered online pharmacy.
 The pharmacy team will dispense your order, and dispatch the medication to your chosen delivery address.

 What is Propranolol?